apcl-research/human_attention_localize_c_bugs/README.md

   - Core - v0.2.0
   - Plugin - v0.2.0
   - Toolkit - v0.2.2
+  - ScreenRecording - v0.2.0
   4. Add the iTrace plugin to Eclipse following the instructions on the iTrace wiki: https://github.com/iTrace-Dev/iTrace-Core/wiki/Getting-Started-with-iTrace-Core
   5. Install the Remain AI Chat Plugin for Eclipse: https://marketplace.eclipse.org/content/remain-ai-chat-chatgpt#details
+  6. We use OBS Studio with the iTrace-ScreenRecording plugin.
+Install OBS: https://obsproject.com/
+  7. Install and setup the iTrace-ScreenRecording: https://github.com/iTrace-Dev/iTrace-ScreenRecording#readme
-  6. Clone this repository
+  8. Clone this repository
-  7. Switch to the `instructions` branch
+  9. Switch to the `instructions` branch
-  8. Run the `get_repos.py` script to download the buggy versions of source code for each bug
+  10. Run the `get_repos.py` script to download the buggy versions of source code for each bug
 </details>

 ## 3.2 Setup for Session